Echinostoma: Morphology

 Echinostoma are internal digenean trematode parasites which infect the intestines and bile duct of their hosts.

-The length and width of adult Echinostoma varies between species, but they tend to be approximately 2-10mm × 1-2mm in size.
+The length and width of adult Echinostoma varies between species, but they tend to be approximately 2–10 mm × 1–2 mm in size.

 Adult Echinostoma have two suckers: an anterior oral sucker and a ventral sucker.
 They also have a characteristic head collar with spines surrounding their oral sucker.
 The number of collar spines varies between Echinostoma species, but there are usually between 27 and 51.
 These spines can be arranged in one or two circles around the sucker, and their arrangement may be a characteristic feature of an Echinostoma species.

 Echinostoma have a digestive system consisting of a pharynx, oesophagus and an excretory pore.

 Echinostoma are hermaphrodites, and have both male and female reproductive organs.
 The testes are found in the posterior part of the fluke's body, in the area furthest from the mouth.
 The ovary is also found in this location, close to the testes.